MicrosoftDocs/sql-docs/docs/relational-databases/indexes/reorganize-and-rebuild-indexes.md

 ## <a name="Fragmentation"></a> Detecting fragmentation

 The first step in deciding which index defragmentation method to use is to analyze the index to determine the degree of fragmentation.
+You detect fragmentation differently for rowstore indexes and columnstore indexes.

-### Detecting fragmentation on rowstore indexes
+### Detecting fragmentation of rowstore indexes

 By using [sys.dm_db_index_physical_stats](../../relational-databases/system-dynamic-management-views/sys-dm-db-index-physical-stats-transact-sql.md), you can detect fragmentation in a specific index, all indexes on a table or indexed view, all indexes in a database, or all indexes in all databases.
 For partitioned indexes, **sys.dm_db_index_physical_stats** also provides fragmentation information for each partition.